 2010 Mohawk-Hudson Bike-Hike Trail Map: This map is an update to CDTC’s 2004 map.
 The updated version retains the familiar layout of the 2004 map, however the accuracy of trail alignments and amenities, as well as on-road signage have been enhanced due to the use of GPS technology.
 Input from CDTC’s Bicycle & Pedestrian Task Force aided in determining which features and labels to include in the 2010 map.
 To request a copy of the map, please call CDTC at (518) 458-2161, or e-mail CDTC at BikeMap@CDTCMPO.org.

-Priority Networks: CDTC has been utilizing priority networks in planning and project programming since they were originally developed by New Visions task forces for the 1997 plan.
-Priority networks exist for bicyclists and pedestrians, goods movement, intelligent transportation systems, arterial management and transit.
-These networks receive special treatment in planning and project programming and improvements to them are made as part of necessary renewal work.
+Priority Networks: CDTC has been utilizing priority networks in planning and project programming since they were originally developed by New Visions task forces for the 1997 regional transportation plan.
+Priority networks exist for bicyclists and pedestrians, freight, intelligent transportation systems and transit.
+These networks are used in CDTC’s merit evaluation of Transportation Improvement Program project proposals and improvements to them are made as described in the white papers for each topic supporting New Visions 2040.

 Bicycle and Pedestrian Priority Network: